-In the case of a head-on collision, the shock of the impact would have traveled the entire length of the ship, splitting apart seams and popping rivets.
-In that case, far more compartments of the ship would have been exposed to the sea, resulting in the ship sinking much more rapidly.
+In the event of a frontal collision, the impact would have extended the entire length of the ship, splitting seams and bursting rivets, in which case many more of the ship’s compartments would have been exposed to the sea, causing the ship to sink much faster.

-Therefore, the idea that the ship would have survived if it had rammed head-on into the iceberg is crazy.
-There are a number of claims and hypotheses that suggest a variety of approaches that could have lessened the severity of, if not altogether avoided, the tragic mishap of the RMS Titanic, but ramming straight into the iceberg is definitely not one of them.
+The idea that the ship would have survived if it had crashed head-on into the iceberg is therefore crazy; there are several claims and hypotheses that suggest a variety of approaches that could have reduced, if not completely avoided, the severity of the tragic wreck of the RMS Titanic.
+Still, it is definitely not one of them.

 Do you know what would have happened had Titanic collided head-on with the iceberg?